 Be sure to check with us if you take prescription medication before you start any supplements.
 If you are under a doctor’s care, for an illness, chronic condition, or pregnancy, be sure to consult with your physician before adding any supplements to your routine.

 - Optimize genetic expression though vigorous exercise.
 This can include high-intensity interval training and sports such as skiing, tennis and swimming.

 - Reduce chronic stress through daily long walks in nature.

 4. How You Unwind

 - Add a short yoga or meditation session into your routine.

 - Treat yourself to a massage once in a while.
 It is a healthy treat for your mind and body.

-Make sure your bedroom is conducive to a deep, restful sleep
+Make sure your bedroom and nighttime routines are conducive to deep, restful sleep:

 - Make sure it’s quiet

 - Limit screen time in the evening — the blue light can adversely affect your sleep